-- craft felt in white, green, blue, black, brown and orange
+- craft felt (white, green, blue, black, brown, and orange) – can use scraps

 - jingle bells

 - darning needle (this is optional, but we wanted falling snow which would move)

 - duct tape (or another method to attach ribbon)

 Assemble an Easy Snow Globe Craft

 This project can be made two ways: for the kids or by the kids.
 The original snow globe above was made FOR the kids.
 The one below is made BY the kids.
 It’s such a fun and versatile holiday and winter craft!

 Step 1: Use glue and affix the blue (sky) and green (hill) felt, followed by the snowman and tree trunk all to the bottom of the pie protector or pie plate.

 If the kids are doing the craft, let them cut out a pile of snow and decide where they want.
 Next, they’ll cut out two circles for a snowman and glue it down.

 Step 2: If you’re doing this FOR the kids, glue down the pompoms to make the tree – this is probably one of my daughter’s favorite parts of this craft.